Geneva County massacre: Prior murder of Lisa McLendon in Kinston

+Subsequent shootings

+McLendon left his house with over 800 rounds of ammunition, two semi-automatic rifles, a revolver, and a shotgun, before driving to his uncle's house in the small town of Samson.
+There, he opened fire on a porch, instantly killing his uncle, two cousins, a neighbor, and the neighbor's 18-month-old daughter, all of whom were sitting on the porch; the neighbor's four-month-old daughter was also shot but survived.
+He also chased and shot at his aunt, but she escaped the shooting uninjured because she was inside the house at the time.
+McLendon then proceeded to his maternal grandmother's adjacent residence and fatally shot her in her doorway.

-McLendon left his grandmother's home and started driving, shooting at people from his car.
+McLendon left his grandmother's home and started driving and shooting at people from his car.
 The first to die was 43-year-old Sonya Smith, a gas station attendant.
 McLendon next shot and killed Bruce Malloy, a 51-year-old motorist who drove past him.
 The last fatality was 24-year-old James Starling, whom McLendon shot in the back as he attempted to flee.
-McLendon also shot and wounded four other persons trying to escape his attack.
+McLendon also shot and wounded four other people trying to escape his attack.
 He drove along Highway 52 toward Geneva, continuing to shoot from his car, and eventually led police on a chase that ran 24 mi.
+Police received and later released several 9-1-1 calls in which witnesses described McLendon as a "smiling, unshaven man" shooting at cars on Highway 52.